Welcome to Ogham Treasure

 Ogham was the first ever written form of Gaelic and is referred to as the “Celtic Tree Alphabet”.
 Commonly believed to be named after the Irish God of Speech and Language, Ogma, it is estimated to have been used from about the fourth to the seventh century AD.
 The Ogham alphabet originally consisted of twenty letters called Feda “trees” arranged into four groups called Aicme “families”.
 Each character was named after native Irish trees that were of great importance to the early Irish society including Birch, Alder, Willow, Oak, Hazel, Pine, Ash and Yew.
-These trees were sacred to our Irish ancestors and have been spiritually linked to Irish culture and society for years.
+These trees were sacred to our Irish ancestors and have been spiritually linked to Irish culture and society for millenia.

-Ogham is represented by a series of marks running along a central line.
+Ogham is represented by a series of lines running along a central line.
 Each letter is represented by up to five strokes and placed in relation to the base line with the different groups determining the direction of the strokes.
 It reads upwards or from left to right and was mostly used for short inscriptions such as names.
 This unique and intricate writing was found carved on stone in many parts across Ireland, Scotland and Wales.
 Today, there are approximately 400 known Ogham stones still remaining in Ireland.
 These remaining inscriptions containing Ogham are almost exclusively made up of personal names and marks of land ownership.
 Although short-lived, Ogham shows the versatility and inventiveness of its creators and reflects the variety of cultures coexisting in Ireland at the time.